 Annual Open House

-Bigelow Laboratory scientists explore environments all over the world, and they bring all they learn back to our state-of-the-art campus in East Boothbay, Maine.
+Bigelow Laboratory scientists explore environments all over the world, and they bring all they learn back to our state-of-the-art campus at 60 Bigelow Drive in East Boothbay, Maine.

-On Friday, July 11, from 10 a.m. to 2 p.m., we invite you to visit our laboratory to hear first-hand from the researchers conducting our bold ocean science and engage with our staff in a range of scientific demonstrations and activities for visitors of all ages.
-Meet some of the ocean’s most important organisms, see autonomous gliders that travel across the Atlantic Ocean, and learn how scientists are working to improve the future for the planet and all of us that call it home.
-This year, we’re particularly excited to welcome the public to the newly opened Harold Alfond Center for Ocean Education and Innovation, which constitutes a significant expansion to our facility and will transform our education and solutions-focused efforts.
+On Friday, July 10, from 10 a.m. to 2 p.m., we invite you to visit our laboratory to hear first-hand from the researchers conducting our bold ocean science and engage with our staff in a range of scientific demonstrations and activities for visitors of all ages.
+Meet some of the ocean’s most important organisms in our new Education and Innovation wing, see autonomous gliders that travel across the Atlantic Ocean, and learn how scientists are working to improve the future for the planet and all of us that call it home.

 ACTIVITIES AVAILABLE THROUGHOUT THE DAY